alby13/infinity-internet/README.md

 7. Open Source Philosophy

 This license is designed to promote the truest sense of open source, allowing for maximum freedom and collaboration while maintaining a commitment to responsible use.

+Written on August 28, 2024 - A copy of this license is encouraged to be included with your software, but is not required.